act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-on-hover-and-focus-548868.md

 rule_type: atomic

 description: |
-  This rule checks that inline links have a style on hover and focus that distinguishes them from the surrounding text
+  This rule checks that inline links with different foreground color have a style on hover and focus that distinguishes them from the surrounding text

 input_aspects:
   - DOM Tree